-By default, SHA-1 is used.
+By default, MD5 is used in non-FIPS mode, and SHA-1 is used in FIPS mode.

 Before specifying the authentication algorithm for AH, be sure to use the transform command to specify the security protocol as AH or both AH and ESP.